microsoft/api-extractor.com-website/pages/messages/ae-missing-getter.md

 console.log("The title: " + book.title); // prints "The title: undefined"
 ```

+The above behavior is counterintuitive.
+The missing setter is likely a mistake in the API design.
-This pattern is very likely a mistake, so API Extractor reports the `ae-missing-getter` error.
+API Extractor reports the `ae-missing-getter` error.

 ## How to fix

-The simplest solution is to implement the property getter.
-Note that the documentation goes on the getter;
+The simplest solution is to implement the missing property getter.
+Note that the getter's documentation describes
-the setter cannot have a doc comment:
+both operations; a property setter cannot have a doc comment:

 ```ts
 /**